Skip to content

 modify_config(key: str, value) -> None

-Modify a specific radio configuration parameter.
+Modifies a specific radio configuration parameter.

-Must be implemented by subclasses.
+This method must be implemented by subclasses.

 receive